Essentia 2.1-beta6-dev Documentation

-Essentia is not a framework, but rather a collection of algorithms (plus some infrastructure) wrapped in a library.
-It is designed with a focus on the robustness, performance and optimality of the provided algorithms, including computational speed and memory usage, as well as ease of use.
-The flow of the analysis is decided and implemented by the user, while Essentia is taking care of the implementation details of the algorithms being used.
-There is a special streaming mode in which it is possible to connect algorithms and run them automatically (similarly to PureData or Max/MSP) instead of specifying explicitly the order of execution with an advantage of less boilerplate code and less memory consumption.
-A number of examples are provided with the library, however they should not be considered as the only correct way of doing things.
+Essentia is not a framework, but rather a collection of algorithms (plus some infrastructure) wrapped in a library, designed with a focus on the robustness, performance, and optimality of the provided algorithms, including computational speed and memory usage, as well as ease of use.
+The flow of the analysis is decided and implemented by the user, while Essentia takes care of the implementation details of the algorithms used.
+There is a special streaming mode with an advantage of less boilerplate code and less memory consumption in which it is possible to connect algorithms and run them automatically (similarly to PureData or Max/MSP) instead of specifying explicitly the order of execution.
+We provide some examples with the library, but they should not be considered the only correct way of doing things.
 A large part of Essentia's algorithms is well-suited for real-time applications.

-The provided functionality is easily expandable and allows for both research experiments and development of large-scale industrial applications.
+The provided functionality is easily expandable and allows for both research experiments and the development of large-scale industrial applications.
 Essentia has served in a large number of research activities conducted at Music Technology Group since 2006.
-It has been used for music classification, semantic autotagging, music similarity and recommendation, visualization and interaction with music, sound indexing, musical instruments detection, cover detection, beat detection, and acoustic analysis of stimuli for neuroimaging studies.
-A list of highlighted academic publications can be found here.
-Essentia and Gaia have been used extensively in a number of research projects and industrial applications.
+It has been used for music classification, semantic auto-tagging, music similarity and recommendation, visualization and interaction with music, sound indexing, musical instruments detection, cover detection, beat detection, and acoustic analysis of stimuli for neuroimaging studies.
+You can find a list of highlighted academic publications using Essentia here.
+Essentia and Gaia have been used extensively in many research projects and industrial applications.

 - Audio file input/output: ability to read and write nearly all audio file formats (wav, mp3, ogg, flac, etc.)